openharmony/codelabs/README.en.md

 # codelabs

-This Codelabs aims to let show the sample codes to use HarmonyOS ablities.
+This Codelabs aims to show developers the sample applications to use HarmonyOS ablities in interesting scenarios.